manfredsteyer/standalone-example-cli/README.md

 ✅ Thanks to [Ryan Carniato](https://twitter.com/RyanCarniato), who is not only a great community member but also the principal author of SolidJS and mastermind for Signals.

-✅ The usage of Proxies was also inspired by the store implementation found in [SolidJS](https://www.solidjs.com/).